cartwrightian/cfnassist/README.md

 After each script succeeds the VPC **CFN\_ASSIST\_DELTA** tag is updated, this way the tool only tries to create the required stacks for each VPC.
 The tool will also take care of deleting an existing stack if it is in the rollback complete state.

-`cfnassist.sh -env Dev -dir ./infrastructure`
+`cfnassist -env Dev -dir ./infrastructure`

 My infrastructure dir looks like this:
 >-rw-r--r--  1 icartwri  staff  1748 13 Jan 15:30 001subnets.json